cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis.rst

     ...
     50m_populated_places_simple

-Wait a minute!
-We have two layers in the table of contents.
-Why did we only get one single name back? (this is assuming that you followed directions and kept the raster layer turned off)
+**Wait a minute!** \we have two layers in the table of contents.
+Why did we only get one single name back? (this outcome assumes that you followed directions and kept the raster layer turned off.
+If you did not turn off the raster layer then you will see both layer names printed out)

 It turns out that using\  ``QgsMapCanvas.layers()`` \will only return us\  **visible** \layers (those that are checked visible).